Paralyzing. Painful. Attention-Grabbing. Welcome to the not-so-wonderful world of cramps.

-These cramps range from mildly annoying to incapacitation for days for some women.
-While treating these cramps with over-the-counter anti-inflammatories is an option
+Period cramps range from mildly annoying to incapacitation for days for some women.

 Preventing Cramps Before They Occur

 What could we be doing to prevent getting cramps in the first place?
-Two things that are neglected far too often is drinking water and having proper food with
+Two things that are neglected far too often are drinking water and having proper food with a rich nutritional intake.

 A lack of water, or dehydration, can make it extremely difficult for our bodies to function properly, safely, and comfortably.